Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Should You Have Liposuction or Skin Tightening?

-No, they are not the same.
+No, they are not the same – albeit they both help reduce the appearance of subcutaneous tissue.
 But they can be combined into one procedure.
-Here is why you should consider adding radio frequency assisted skin tightening to your liposuction.
+Below, our experienced liposuction staff at NuBody Concepts Cosmetic Surgery in Nashville and Memphis explain why you should consider adding radio frequency assisted lipolysis aka skin tightening to your liposuction.

-Read on to learn all there is to know about liposuction and skin tightening – from non-invasive to surgical.
+Read on to learn more about the comparison between liposuction and skin tightening and how they can benefit each other – from a non-invasive to surgical perspective.

 Liposuction Alone Does Not Tighten Skin